SeyideHunyinbo/Stocks_Portfolio_Optimization_and_Allocation/README.md

 # Stocks Portfolio Optimization and Allocation
-Portfolio optimization of some blue-chip stocks data using modern portfolio theory
+Portfolio optimization of some blue-chip stocks data using the Modern Portfolio Theory (MDT)

 List of companies in the S&P 500 (Standard and Poor's 500).
 The S&P 500 is a
 free-float, capitalization-weighted index of the top 500 publicly listed stocks